teegre/bigtime/README.md

 represents digit 0, and it is stored as:
 `0=11111;11011;11011;11011;11111`

-By default, **bigtime** replaces 0 by whitespace and 1 by ∎
+By default, **bigtime** replaces 0 by whitespace and 1 by ∎ but characters and
-but characters and spaces can be hard coded as well, i.e:
+spaces can be hardcoded as well, i.e:
 `0=@@@@@;@@_@@;@@_@@;@@_@@;@@@@@`

-## 4.3 Example: narrow.digits file
+### 5.3 Example: narrow.digits file

 ```
 width=3